ptytb/pips/README.md

 ## todo

+- [ ] Sort by Popularity, Downloads, ...
+- [ ] Add package name to JobName to prevent repeating requests already being queried
+- [ ] Filter modes: Whole, And, Or, Regexp
 - [ ] Fix peps url 0000 numbering
 - [ ] Install packages dialog like in R Studio (with completion)
 - [ ] Global PyDoc indexing and searching